mahirox36/Voxely/readme.md

-# 🎮 MineGimmeThat
+# 🎮 Voxely

 > 🌟 A delightful Minecraft server manager with a modern web interface!

 ## ✨ Introduction

-MineGimmeThat is your friendly companion for hosting and managing Minecraft servers on your local machine!
+Voxely is your friendly companion for hosting and managing Minecraft servers on your local machine!
 Built with Python and a sleek Next.js frontend, it makes running Minecraft servers as easy as pie! 🥧

 ## 🚀 Features